A team-building exercise to understand your team’s pulse

 Are there events that drive some people’s pulses up and others’ down?
 Why is that happening?

 What are the things we need to remember about what drives and hinders us (both individually and collectively)?

 What have we learned about our team heartbeat?
 How can we work better together to create more positive moments?
 How can we support each other during low moments?

 Coaching Tips for the Team Heartbeat Canvas

-The purpose of this exercise to capture the emotional journey of the team.
-When participants are drawing the highs and lows, encourage them to capture the essence, not get caught in drawing a perfect curve.
+The purpose of this exercise is to capture the emotional journey of the team.
+When participants are drawing the highs and lows, encourage them to capture the essence and not get caught up in drawing a perfect curve.
 This not a quantitative but a qualitative exercise.

 Empathy among team members is crucial to increase collaboration.
 Encourage the team to listen and understand what drives or hinders each other.
-To capture the differences and become more aware of how a similar event might be rewarding for one person, but challenging for another.
+It is important to capture the differences and become more aware of how a similar event might be rewarding for one person, but challenging for another.
 For example, winning a new client might get the sales team excited but upset the operation folks because there’s more work for them to do.

-This exercise is also very effective to onboard new team members by giving a quick download on what the team has been going through and the challenges they are facing as a team.
+This exercise is also very effective for onboarding new team members by giving a quick download on what the team has been going through and the challenges they are collectively facing.

 Last but not least, don’t get people stuck in the past.
-Though we are using what happened to understand the team pulse and dynamics better, the final goal is to improve how they will work together today and in the future.
+Though we are using what happened to better understand the team pulse and dynamics,, the final goal is to improve how they will work together today and in the future.